 This harvest was a terrific success.
 The pearls belonged to the group of greatest South Sea Cultured Pearls and attracted greatest prices.
 Within a couple of years Burma had earned itself a great reputation as manufacturer of South Sea Cultured Pearls of highest quality and stayed in the world’s leading group of South Sea Cultured Pearl producing nations till 1983 when reputedly in consequence of a fungal disease Burma’s pearl oyster stock was almost entirely extinguished.
 Burma’s Pearl Industry recovered quite slowly and for over a decade its pearl production remained negligible and the pearl quality fairly inferior.

-Now, in ancient 2016, there are 1 government owned company, 4 independently owned local businesses and 4 overseas companies (joint ventures) representing the Burmese pearl market.
+Now, in ancient 2016, there are 1 government owned company, 4 independently owned local businesses and 4 overseas companies (Raccoon In Attic) representing the Burmese pearl market.
 They’re culturing pearls mainly on islands of the Mergui Archipelago and Pearl Island and are on a fantastic way to recover Burma’s formerly excellent reputation and assist the country to play an increasingly significant role as pearl manufacturer in the world South Sea Cultured Pearl marketplace.
 Not necessarily in terms of quantity but definitely concerning premium quality.
 Burmese pearl organizations are already getting more and more attention in the worldwide pearl market.

 OK, let’s now focus on the central theme and star of the article: the Pearl.